In this guide, you’ll find my personal suggestions for exploring Shanghai on your first visit and getting to know its most interesting spots.

 Arrival and Transportation

-If you arrive at Pudong Airport, you can take the Maglev train, one of the fastest trains in the world.
+If you arrive at Pudong Airport, you can take the Maglev train, one of the world’s fastest trains.
 It covers the 30 kilometers between the airport and the city center in just over 7 minutes and can reach speeds of up to 431 km/h.
 The Maglev ticket office is located on the second floor between Terminals 1 and 2 and accepts Western credit cards.

 Trains depart every 20 minutes from 6:51 a.m. to 9:51 p.m.
 For detailed information about tickets, visit the Maglev website.